Curriculum Vitae

 Lea Hyvärinen, MD, PhD, FAAP

-Dr. Hyvärinen works now as the Honorary Professor in Rehabilitation Sciences at the University of Dortmund, Germany and as a Senior Lecturer in Developmental Neuropsychology, University of Helsinki, Finland.
-She lectures in many countries to help in development of transdisciplinary assessment for early intervention and education.
-In 2011 she and her co-author Namita Jacob published a summary of many of their lectures as a book “WHAT and HOW Does This Child See?”
-Her homepage www.lea-test.fi spreads information on vision on several languages.
+Since 2003, Dr. Hyvärinen serves as the Honorary Professor in Rehabilitation Science at the Technical University of Dortmund, Germany where she collaborates with Professor Renate Walthes’ group to develop assessment of functioning in children with learning problems, especially in reading.
+She served as a Senior Lecturer in Developmental Neuropsychology, University of Helsinki, Finland (2004-2010) lecturing on vision for education and development In 2011, she and her co-author Dr. Namita Jacob published a summary of their lectures as a book “WHAT and HOW Does This Child See?”
+Dr. Hyvärinen’s website www.lea-test.fi provides information on vision in several languages.
+She continues to lecture in many countries to help in the development of transdisciplinary assessment for early intervention and education.